xinwenfu/mitmproxy-get/README.md

 . $HOME/esp/esp-idf/export.sh
 ```
 Another complexity is by default the bootloader of the ESP32 performs image/firmware validation before booting.
 When we change the firmware with a hex editor and replace only the certificate, the ESP32 will not boot.
 The checksum for image validation has to be changed too.
-For simplicity, we disable image validation by the bootload through menuconfig
+For simplicity, we disable image validation by the bootloader through menuconfig
 ```
 idf.py menuconfig
 ```